-- Low speed limits help pedestrians and cyclists use the roads more easily and safe. - Drivers slow down and are more careful of people walking and cycling. - Creates a liveable and attractive environment. - Encourages people to be more active. - Benefits for health and wellbeing, and the environment through reduced emissions.
+- Low speed limits help pedestrians and cyclists use the roads freely.
+0 - Drivers slow down and are more careful of people walking and cycling. - Creates a liveable and attractive environment.
+0 - Encourages people to be more active. - Benefits for health and wellbeing, and the environment through reduced emissions.